 Our approach is that we do not keep any information about individuals for longer than needed.

-For volunteer mentors, this is for the period of their volunteering year of service.
+For City Year Mentors, this is for the period of their volunteering year of service.

 Other contacts have retention periods defined by the specific use of their data in line with reasonable operational need.

 Data auditing is also something that occurs periodically across the organisation.
 We will contact individuals to ask for updated details at regular intervals.

 5. How can individuals stop City Year UK from contacting them?

 City Year Mentor applicants, newsletter recipients, corporate volunteers and donors can either opt-out when contacted by us (mostly by email), or can contact us to correct or erase data.
 If individuals sign-up to our newsletter they will have the option to unsubscribe at any point and will then be removed from our contact database.

 6. What is the process for deleting data?